What Supplements Should I Take This Winter?

 In my opinion, realistically speaking if your diet is good enough and you're getting enough nutrients naturally from good nutritious foods you don’t need vitamins or supplements and that’s the long and the short of it.

-As a health and nutrition specialist, I have many clients wanting to know what supplements to take, and I tell each one the same thing over and over - simply eliminate packaged and processed foods and replace them with natural foods like whole grains, leafy green vegetables, and fruits and that will be enough to nourish your body.
+As a health coach, I have many clients wanting to know what supplements to take, and I tell each one the same thing over and over - simply eliminate packaged and processed foods and replace them with natural foods like whole grains, leafy green vegetables, and fruits and that will be enough to nourish your body.

 These days there is a pill available for absolutely anything.
 Whether you have trouble sleeping, want to lose weight or get more of a certain vitamin into your body, there is a wide range of aids to choose from.